kovart/sticksy/README.md

 ```

 #### target: string | Element
 Specify a target sticky element.
-This option can take a string query or the element itself. <br>
+You can pass here a string query or the target element. <br>
 `Required`

 #### options: ContructorOptions